Abrar2652/Network-Intrusion-Detection/README.md

 ## Approach

-The project follows a structured approach to build and evaluate GNN-based network intrusion detection models:
+The project follows a structured approach to build and evaluate GNN-based network intrusion detection models

 ## Requirements